-Due to the corona virus, I am currently only offering video call counselling.
-I offer an initial free appointment so we can get to know one another and decide if we want to work together.
+Due to the corona virus, I am currently only offering video call or telephone counselling.
+I offer an initial free 50 minute appointment so we can get to know one another and decide if we want to work together.
 In this session we can discuss what you want from counselling, and you can get a feel for how I work and decide if that is right for you.
 You are under no obligation to continue.

 If we do decide to continue working together, regular appointments are 50 minutes and cost £45.

 I believe counselling should be accessible to all, therefore I offer a limited number of concessional rates of £35 for students and people on low incomes.